ptsefton/chordprobook/README.md

 optional arguments:
   -h, --help            show this help message and exit -a, --alphabetically  Sort songs alphabetically
-  -k, --keep_order      Preserve song order for playing as a setlist (inserts
+  -g GRIDS, --grids GRIDS
-                        blank pages to keep multi page songs on facing pages --a4                  Format for printing (web page output) -e, --epub            Output epub book
+                        Show chord grids for the given tuning, supported tunings so far are GCEA for uke or EADGBE for guitar -k, --keep-order      Preserve song order for playing as a setlist (inserts blank pages to keep multi page songs on facing pages --a4                  Format for printing (web page output) -e, --epub            Output epub book